lvanschilfgaarde/lordcephei.github.io/pages/dmft3.md

 The parameter **M** defines the number of MC steps per core.
 Reliable calculations easily require at least 500 millions of steps in total.
 For instance, if you're running on 10 cores, you can set **M   50000000**.
-You can judge the quality of your sampling by looking at the file *histogranm.dat*{: style="color: green"}.
+You can judge the quality of your sampling by looking at the file *histogram.dat*{: style="color: green"}.
 The closer it looks to a Gaussian distribution, the better is the sampling.

-**Warning**{: style="color: red"} The variable **M** should be set keeping in mind that the higher it is, the longer the calculation.
+**Warning:**{: style="color: red"} The variable **M** should be set keeping in mind that the higher it is, the longer the calculation.
 This is crucial when running on public clusters, where the elapsed time is computed per core.
 Too high values of **M** may consume your accounted hours very quickly!
 Moreover remember that you are supposed to broaden the output at each iteration, so you don't actually need very clean *Sig.out*{: symbol="color: green"}.

 During the first **warmup** steps results are not accumulated, as it is normal on Monte Carlo procedures.
 This gives the 'time' to the algorithm to thermalise before the significative sampling.